WaveHack/PinkieBot-Perl/README.rst

     * 8 - User management and bot updating
     * 9 - Arbitairy Perl/Shell commands

+Round brackets () in a command indicate that that parameter is required and the commmand will use that parameter for the functionality it's supposed to do.
+Square brackets [] indicate that that argument is optional and can be omitted.

 Admin
 -----
 Default administration module for PinkieBot.
 Do not unload it unless you want to restart the whole PinkieBot process.
 Without the Admin module loaded, nobody can control the bot.

-Admin commands can only be used in a pivate message to the bot and almost all of the functions require you to be logged in, if you have the Auth module loaded.
+If you have the Auth module loaded, almost all of these Admin commands require you to be logged in in the Auth module.
+The 'eval' and 'cmd' functions are disabled if the Auth module isn't loaded to prevent abuse.

 **Commands**: